 - an up-to-date, full curriculum vitae (include details of research and teaching, scholarly record, funding, and list of collaborations/partnerships)

-- statement outlining the alignment of your research and teaching with social innovation and/or social entrepreneurship, and the work of RADIUS
+- statement outlining the alignment of your research and teaching to the position’s qualifications, Beedie’s strategic priorities and vision

 Simon Fraser University encourages applications from all qualified applicants, however, Canadian citizens and permanent residents will be given priority.